haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 <a class="prompt prompt-pymol">
 distance C34-1-d1-30A, chain C and resid 65 and name CB, chain A and resid 5394 and name CB<br>
 distance C34-2-d2-30A, chain C and resid 123 and name CB, chain A and resid 5394 and name CB<br>
-distance C34-2-d3-30A, chain C and resid 126 and name CB, chain F and resid  196 and name CB<br>
-distance C34-2-d4-30A, chain C and resid 135 and name CB, chain B and resid  520 and name CB<br>
+distance C34-2-d3-30A, chain C and resid 135 and name CB, chain B and resid  520 and name CB<br>
-distance C34-2-d5-30A, chain C and resid 138 and name CB, chain B and resid  520 and name CB<br>
+distance C34-2-d4-30A, chain C and resid 138 and name CB, chain B and resid  520 and name CB<br>
-distance C34-2-d6-30A, chain C and resid 141 and name CB, chain B and resid  520 and name CB<br>
+distance C34-2-d5-30A, chain C and resid 141 and name CB, chain B and resid  520 and name CB<br>
 </a>

 <a class="prompt prompt-info">